Approach and priority topics

 UITP established two regional Centres for Transport Excellence in Dubai and Singapore to boost regional research and training.
 They develop activities integrating UITP priority working topics into a regional perspective and taking into account local specificities.

 UITP recognises training as a strategic field given the amount of knowledge and expertise available among member companies throughout the world.
 UITP offers a training portfolio with a unique blend of knowledge, learning methodology and networking opportunities.
-Training activities cover UITP priority working topics in open calendar sessions or customized on-demand programmes.
+Training activities cover UITP priority working topics in open calendar sessions or customised on-demand programmes.